Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Spontaneous radiation during tunneling ionization

+The under-the-barrier recollisions are described by the $m_2$ amplitude.
+Our calculations show that its contribution to the coherent and spontaneous radiation spectral distribution is negligible, i.e., the radiation spectra do not carry information about under-the-barrier recollisions.
+Is there any other way to see this signature in the radiation properties?
+To answer this question, we discuss the correlated electron and photon measurement.

 The spontaneous emission spectra in Fig.~\ref{MM} have been calculated integrating over the final electron momentum.
 However, when the correlated electron and photon measurement is carried out in an experiment, one can access the electron momentum resolved photon spectra.
-In Fig.\ref{tt2} we present the electron momentum resolved total photon yield in the case of the correlated measurement.
-Calculation are carried out in the case of 1D potential and a half-cycle laser pulse, using saddle-point-approximation in evaluating the emission matrix element.
-Small contribution of the under-the-barrier recollisions via $m_2$ can be distinguished near the peak.
-However, this does not lead to any qualitative change of the spectrum.
+The electron momentum resolved total photon yield in a half-cycle laser pulse in the case of the correlated measurement is defined as follows: